How is Aquafina purified?

-How does Aquafina's purification process differ from other brands of bottled waters?
+How does the Aquafina purification process differ from other brands of bottled water?

-While other brands of bottled water may also have similar purification steps such as reverse osmosis and ozonation, Aquafina® has an extensive purification system which involves seven separate steps that together work to deliver pure Aquafina®.
-At Aquafina®, we understand that when you pay for bottled water, you expect consistent purity and great taste.
-That's why Aquafina® has invested hundreds of millions of dollars in purification processes and exceeds purity standards set by the federal government.
+While other brands of bottled water may also have similar purification steps such as reverse osmosis and ozonation, Aquafina has an extensive purification system that delivers pure water with perfect taste.
+At Aquafina, we understand that when you pay for bottled water, you expect consistent purity and great taste.
+That's why Aquafina has invested hundreds of millions of dollars in purification processes and exceeds purity standards set by the federal government.

 Reverse osmosis (RO) uses semi-permeable membranes with smaller pore sizes than microfiltration, ultrafiltration and nanofiltration to remove unwanted substances in the water, like sodium and chloride.